igor11191708/swiftui-bottomsheet-drawer/README.md

 ### Observing sheet positions
-Observing sheet positions on change if you need to react on it in outsize context of the component.
+Observing sheet positions on change if you need to react on it in the external context of the component.
 Possition is passed with **height** of the sheet.
-**height** - is enum associated value of *CGFloat*
+**height** - is enum associated with value of type *CGFloat*

 ```swift